timrozday-mgnify/emgapi-v2/README.md

 The API is implemented with `ninja` (`emgapiv2/api.py`).

+## Dev setup
+Clone the repo.
+`pip install -r requirements-dev.txt` (or just have `pre-commit` installed somehow).

+`pre-commit install`.

 ## Running it
 There are three main parts – an API server, a Prefect server, and a Prefect agent.
 (There are also database and object stores to run – these can be sqlite/local-fs, but this aims to be a more production-like setup.)
 In a real world these would probably live on separate VMs: on HPC, on hosted DBs, and on K8s.
 For local development, these are all run in a docker-compose environment.

 There is also a docker-compose setup of [Slurm](https://slurm.schedmd.com), so that automation of HPC scheduling can be developed.